 Hyundai Sonata Overview

-The Sonata is a competitive but ho-hum family sedan with a quiet cabin, a comfortable ride, and good rear-seat room and access.
+The Sonata is competitive but ho-hum, with a quiet cabin, a comfortable ride, and good rear-seat room and access.
 Handling is sound and responsive enough.
-But the SE we tested had lackluster tire grip, affecting braking and emergency handling.
-Most Sonatas have a 2.4-liter four-cylinder, which returned 28-mpg overall in our tests, with a 2.0-liter turbo four-cylinder optional.
+But the SE we tested had lackluster tire grip, hurting braking and emergency handling.
+The 2.4-liter four-cylinder returned 28-mpg overall; a 2.0-liter turbo four-cylinder is optional.
 Both engines are mated to a six-speed automatic.
-The Eco model features a 1.6-liter turbo four-cylinder paired with a seven-speed dual-clutch transmission.
+The Eco features a 1.6-liter turbo four-cylinder paired with a seven-speed dual-clutch.
 Controls are easy to reach and simple to use.
-Available safety features include forward-collision mitigation, lane-departure warning, and blind-spot detection.
-A hybrid version comes in June.
+Safety features include forward-collision mitigation, lane-departure warning, and blind-spot detection.
+Plug-in and hybrid versions are available.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Hyundai Blog Content

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS